Embedded connectivity: A new commercial model for IoT

 Being connected to a secure, global network is integral to the success of any IoT device.
 Why?
 Well, IoT devices can (and usually will!) be deployed across the globe.
 Keeping your IoT armada in sync therefore requires a reliable, globally available network solution.

 A global network allows you to deploy your products with maximum coverage and complete peace of mind.
-Not only should SIM cards be globally connected, but device agnostic as well.
+Not only should SIM cards be globally connected — they should be device agnostic as well.
 A global and agnostic connectivity solution would empower IoT users to deploy SIM cards into any device, anywhere.

 One of the best ways to cut back on this data usage is to send small data packets.
 Small data packets are manageable amounts of information that are sent and received in the most optimal way possible, keeping your data costs down and productivity high.
 Smaller data packets also conserve device battery, extending the lifespan of IoT products.